MechanicalTurks/Invoke-Ulubat/README.md

 # Warning

-Malicious PowerShell codes can execute.
-Please use in the **Test Environment.**
+Please use in the **Test Environment.** Invoke-Ulubat can execute malicious scripts.

 # Installation
 ```